EskAlam06/SauceLab_Automation_Testing/README.md

 # SauceLab_Automation_Testing

 ## 📋 Project Description
-This project contains Selenium WebDriver test scripts to automate and verify various functionalities on the SauceDemo website.
+This project contains Selenium WebDriver test scripts to automate and verify various functionalities on the SauceLab website.

 ---